praveensripati/001-mcafee-aws-dev-workshop/007-DynamoDB, CloudFormation/README.md

 1. From the SES Management Console, verify two email addresses for the sender and the receiver.

-1. Create an IAM Role for Lambda with the `AWSLambdaDynamoDBExecutionRole` and `AmazonSESFullAccess` policies.\
+1. Create an IAM Role for Lambda with the `AWSLambdaBasicExecutionRole`, `AWSLambdaDynamoDBExecutionRole` and `AmazonSESFullAccess` policies.\
 ![](images/iam-role-for-lambda.png)

 1. Create a Lambda function (Python or JS) to send an email.
 Attach the above Role to the Lambda.